Things to do in Adelaide and surrounds this WINTER

 Indulge in winter feasts and bold reds

 In winter all you want to do is rug up and gorge on warm comforting cuisines and sip on full bodied red wines.
-Well, foodies will not be disappointed in all that South Australia has to offer.
+Certainly, foodies will not be disappointed in all that South Australia has to offer.
 World-famous chefs, winemakers and producers, from the city to the Adelaide Hills, Barossa to the Eyre Peninsula, SA is a culinary playground, of city bars, regional distilleries, cellar doors and wineries, all just waiting to be explored.

 In the city you must check out “Adelaide’s food hub” – the Adelaide Central Markets.
 It’s one of Australia’s largest fresh produce markets with 80 stalls of fruit and vege, patisseries, cafes and artisan cheeses.